Volkan Babacan

-Volkan Babacan ([voɫkan babadʒan]; born 11 August 1988) is a Turkish professional footballer who plays as a goalkeeper for İstanbul Başakşehir and the Turkey national football team.
+Volkan Babacan ([voɫkan babadʒan]; born 11 August 1988) is a Turkish professional footballer who plays as a goalkeeper for İstanbul Başakşehir.

 Babacan was a star at the 2005 FIFA U-17 World Championship, taking Turkey to 3rd place.
 He made his full international debut on 13 October 2014 in a 1–1 draw away to Latvia in UEFA Euro 2016 qualifying.

 International career

 Volkan Babacan was used for most of the UEFA Euro 2016 Qualifying matches, replacing Volkan Demirel after a dispute with the fans.
 Out of the 10 matches Babacan played, he got 4 clean sheets.
 Turkey ended up getting 3rd place and got ranked the best 3rd place team, automatically sending them to the UEFA Euro 2016 finals in France.
-He was part of the Turkish national team for Euro 2016.
+He was part of the Turkey national team for Euro 2016.